The purpose of this guideline is to provide guidance about the administration of suppositories at Great Ormond Street Hospital.

-Rationale 11: The longer the suppository is retained the better the result, and the more medication is absorbed.
+Rationale 10: The longer the suppository is retained the better the result and the more medication is absorbed.

-Rationale 14: Any anastamosis could be damaged and haemorrhage could occur if biopsies have been taken.
+Rationale 14: Any anastomosis could be damaged and haemorrhage could occur if rectal biopsies have been taken.

-Rationale 15: Children who have lowered immunity are susceptible to increased bacteria within the rectum and infection.
+Rationale 15: Children who have lowered immunity are susceptible to bacteria within the rectum and are at higher risk of infection.